 That is why one talks to chauffeurs, isn’t it?
 To plan journeys by road.

-A sharp insight into tart character.
 Mary just can’t help herself—she’s smart enough to be snide and so she is, even when she has Sybil’s best interests at heart, albeit presumptuously.
 Sybil rejoins citing both her own independence and the wartime blurring of class boundaries—the high ground, with its attendant potential for naivete and priggishness and disregard for consequences, as Mary reminds her.

 But in Act II, when the Dowager Countess broadly hints at suspicions regarding Sybil, Mary keeps her sister’s confidence.
-From the Countess’s phrasing, however (“Mary and I were talking about you the other day,” referring to the Dowager’s questioning Mary), Sybil infers a conspiracy of her elders.
+From the Countess’s phrasing, however (“Mary and I were talking about you the other day,” referring to her questioning Mary), Sybil infers a conspiracy of her elders.
 A confrontation with Mary is inevitable.

 In Act III, when Mary and Sybil hash things out, it’s in the halls of the Abbey, as Sybil goes about her duties as a nurse.
 The staging adds a wonderful fluidity, the casual interest of passing rooms, and the suspense of wondering who will overhear what (someone always overhears something in the halls at Downton Abbey).
 It gives us a chance to hear doubts that Sybil hasn’t told Branson, and to see a practical side of her.
 This time her talk is all personal, no high principles, rather, “I’m not even sure sure I like him.”
 Mary’s “What did you think, you’d marry the chauffeur and we’d all come to tea?” lands after that as still pithy, but considered, concerned, more than a bit genuinely, while Sybil seems caught up in and flustered by a dalliance.
 Mary gives Sybil a frustrated ultimatum: she’ll keep Sybil’s secret as long as Sybil promises “not to do anything stupid.”
 Sybil agrees, irked, and her needing to go to be about her wartime duties naturally closes the scene.